Here’s the 1 minute TL;DR version

 Shouldn’t rely on onboarding process

-We should assume most users would skip the onboarding, so we should test how easy our design is without the help with onboarding
+We should assume most users would skip the onboarding, so we need to test how easy our design is without the help of onboarding.